bryantnovas/Final-Project/readme.md

 1. then you'll have to give the app permission to see some of your info (again not password or usernames, just your human name and profile picture)

-1. after verifying your adentity the app will redirect you to a the site where the map is and it will display your current position and where the closest pizzas places are.
+1. after verifying your identity the app will redirect you to a the site where the map is and it will display your current position and where the closest pizzas places are.

 the live version is here https://blooming-dusk-8036.herokuapp.com/